HDrizzle/stack_machine/version_2/hardware_docs/timer_board.md

 # Timer board

-The timing board will have its own crytal and a large clock divider, it can also triger interrupts.
+The timing board will have its own crystal and a large clock divider, it can also triger interrupts.

 The base clock will be a 1 MHz crystal.
 That clock will be fed into 3 cascaded 12-bit counters which roll over every 68719.476736 seconds.

 ## Interrupt timers (x4)

 Interrupt timers will be 8-bit counters with a configurable max value and time base.
-When they reach their max value they may be configured to cause an interrupt.
-They will rollover back to 0 and keep going unless paused by the program.
+When they count past their max value and rollover they may be configured to cause an interrupt.
+Setting the max value to n will make it rollover at n+1, so setting it to 255 will cause it to rollover normally, TODO: Make sure this is how the simulation works.

 ## From bus (RX)